 Hey everyone!
 I have a great post today about investing from my buddy Joseph over at Peer Finance 101.
 Since financial freedom is the BIG goal right now he’s willing to share some great advice about investing and beating your retirement goals (sign me up!).
 When it comes to investing he really knows his stuff.
 Enjoy!

-Success in investing is about making it personal and motivating yourself to stay on track to reach your financial goals
+Success in investing is about making it personal and motivating yourself to stay on track to reach your money goals

 As a former equity analyst and financial advisor to wealthy individuals and money managers, I’ve seen just about every mistake you can make investing.